ursgal/ursgal/README.md

 ### INSTALLATION

-    - Requirements:
-        Python3.4 or higher (www.python.org)

-        pymzML:
-            Installation with python pip:
-                pip3 install pymzml
-            Alternatively, install pymzML from source:
-                Download and extract files from https://github.com/pymzml/pymzML
-                install from command line with 'python3.4 setup.py install'

-    - Download and extract files from https://github.com/ursgal/ursgal

-    - change directory into folder
+Ursgal requires Python 3.4 or higher.
+Starting with this the easiest way is to clone the github repo.

+    user@localhost:~$ git clone git@github.com:ursgal/ursgal
+    user@localhost:~$ cd ursgal
-    - pip3.4 install -r requirements.txt
+    user@localhost:~$ pip3.4 install -r requirements.txt

-    - install third party engines: python3.4 install_resources.py
+Install third party engines:
+    user@localhost:~$ python3.4 install_resources.py

-    - install Ursgal:
+Install Ursgal:
-        python3.4 setup.py install
+    user@localhost:~$ python3.4 setup.py install

-    - 'import ursgal' in your_script.py
+Note:

-    - Under Linux it may be required to change the permission in the python3.4 site-package folder so that all files are executable
+    Under Linux it may be required to change the permission in the python3.4 site-package folder so that all files are executable

-    - Done!

 (You might need administrator privileges to write in the Python site-package folder.
 On Linux or OS X, use ```sudo python setup.py install``` or write into a user folder